robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

 Linking to custom sections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Robot Framework's `documentation syntax`_
-supports custom `section titles`_, and the titles used in the
+Robot Framework's `documentation syntax`_ supports custom `section headers`_,
-library or resource file introduction automatically create link
+and the headers used in the library or resource file introduction automatically
-targets.
-The example below illustrates linking both to automatic and
+create link targets.
+The example below illustrates linking both to automatic
-custom sections:
+and custom sections:

 .. sourcecode:: python